-Chief was six last year and it felt like we entered a new gear of parenthood.
+Last year our eldest son turned six, and it felt as though we entered a new gear of parenthood.
 Gone were the majority of the chunky plastic role play toys and ride on vehicles, in came the remote controlled cars, Nerf guns and superheroes.
-Picture books are slowly being replaced (save for some very special ones) with the likes of Roald Dahl, J K Rowling and David Walliams.
+Picture books are slowly being replaced too (save for some very special ones) with the likes of Roald Dahl, J K Rowling, David Walliams and encyclopaedias.

 Another change for us was a very keen interest from him in the value of things.
-Moving house (which I wrote about here and here) brought this into focus for him, but so too did the weekly grocery trips, swimming lessons and days out.
-We felt that it was time to introduce the concept of pocket money.
+Moving house (which I wrote about here and here) brought this into focus for him last year, but so too do the weekly grocery trips, swimming lessons and days out.
+With this in mind, we felt that it was time to introduce the concept of pocket money.
 Both earning it and saving it up for special things that he chooses.

-So, Chief earns pocket money, but not by doing chores.
-In my mind he should be putting his plate and bowl in the sink to be washed up, and dirty clothes need to be taken to the laundry basket as part of everyday life and being an active member of our family.
-We all chip in as much as possible, with achievable tasks to encourage working together and appreciating what we do for each other.
+So, our six year old earns pocket money, but not by doing chores.
+In my mind he should be putting his plate and bowl in the sink to be washed up, and dirty clothes need to be taken to the laundry basket, as part of everyday life and being an active member of our family.
+We all chip in as much as possible with achievable tasks, to encourage working together and appreciating what we do for each other.
 My mother would comment that it’s very “Montessori” of us!

-Instead of chores Chief earns his pocket money by demonstrating his learning and motivating himself to try things out.
+Instead of chores he earns his pocket money by demonstrating his learning and motivating himself to try things out.
 For example, he read some information about how volcanoes are formed.
 He used this thought to consider the volcanoes that he had read about on Mars, and whether they are the same as those on Earth, especially Olympus Mons which is thought to have formed when the plates on Mars were not moving.
 He looked things up for himself, asking for support where required, and wrote what you might regard as a six year old version of an essay, along with hand drawn pictures.
 For this, he earnt himself pocket money.
 Creating a new circuit with his Snap Circuits and drawing how it is similar to a real electrical circuit earnt him more pocket money.
 And so on and so forth.
 We are very much guided by him, but reward him when he has worked hard and created a challenge for himself.